Could You Be Affected by the M.A.D Mobile Dating App Image Breach?

 No this wasn’t a breach via hacking.
 It was a serious failure of basic security by M.A.D Mobile.
 Anyone with the link could view the images without needing a password.
 This made them vulnerable to malicious actors, extortionists, and leaks.

-You may be eligible to join a collective claim for:
+You may be able to, for:

 • Breach of UK data protection laws